Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/azure.md

 - The `--runtime` parameter specifies the Python version your app is running, in this case, Python 3.9.
 - The `--sku` parameter defines the size (CPU, memory) and cost of the app service plan.
 This example uses the B1 (Basic) service plan.
-- The `--logs` flag configures default logging required to enable viewing the log stream immediately after launching the web app.
+- The `--logs` flag configures the default logging required to enable viewing the log stream immediately after launching the web app.

 You can optionally specify the `--name <app-name>` argument to provide a custom name for your app.
 If not provided, a name will be automatically generated.

 The command may take a few minutes to complete.
-While it is running, it provides messages about the ressource group and the App Service.
-Keep then for the next step.
+While running, it provides messages about the resource group and the Azure App Service names.
+Keep them for the next step.
 In the example, the resource group name is `taipy_rg_4939` and the App Service is `taipy_asp_8825`.

 Once completed, it will display the message "You can launch the app at http://<app-name>.azurewebsites.net", which is the URL of your app.
 In the example `http://gentle-stone-7d284754337a4dcb968d392baac1ccc9.azurewebsites.net`.